An Economy that Works for All of Us

 - When corporations don’t allow working people to afford the basics, that means less spending in our neighborhoods, hurting small businesses and our communities.

 - Corporate CEOs want to call all the shots, even denying their employees the freedom to join together in union and negotiate for decent wages and benefits and better working conditions.

 Our solution – Working families and the middle class are the engines of the economy.
 When working people earn good pay and have decent benefits and can shop at local businesses and support and care for their families, they drive the economy moving forward.

 - The more we assure that every working person gets the opportunity to get a good job, the better we will all be.

 How we get there – We build a strong middle class by decisions we make together.

 - It’s time to rewrite the rules so that businesses will pay decent wages and benefits; arrange work so that workers can do their jobs and care for their families; and respect working people’s freedom to stand together in union.

-- We need to break down the barriers – discrimination in hiring, a biased criminal justice system, underfunded schools – they keep incomes and opportunities down for Blacks and Latinos.
+- We need to break down the barriers – discrimination in hiring, a biased criminal justice system, underfunded schools – that keep incomes and opportunities down for Blacks and Latinos.

 Call to action – Together, we can build an economy and an America that works for all of us.